ulsdevteam/inlineHtmlGalley/README.md

 ## Configuration

 Login as a Journal Manger and navigate to the Journal for which you wish to use inline display of HTML Galleys.
 Enable the plugin via Login -> Settings -> Website -> Plugins -> Inline HTML Galley -> Enable.

+Enable the Bootstrap 3 Base Theme Plugin then select it for use in Settings->Website->Theme.
+The plugin does not work with other themes.

 Once enabled, the default view of an HTML Galley will extract the HTML `body` from the Galley and will place it inline in the Galley view.
 You will need to replicate any CSS or Javascript directives used in the `head` of the Galley in your website configuration.
 (Hint: see the Custom Headers plugin.)